myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 <p style="text-align:center"><br/><img src="http://www.cayenne-mydevices.com/CayenneStaging/wp-content/uploads/account-sign-up.png" width="660" height="438" alt="account sign up"><br/><br/></p>

 After creating your account, Cayenne will ask you which type of device you wish to add to your project.
-To add a device using the API, select Bring Your Own Thing from the list of devices presented.
+To add a device using the API, select **Bring Your Own Thing** from the list of devices presented.
 You will then be taken to a screen with details needed to help you connect your board to Cayenne.

 <p style="text-align:center"><br/><img src="http://www.cayenne-mydevices.com/CayenneStaging/wp-content/uploads/step-1-choose-device-category-2.png" width="660" height="395" alt="Step 1 - Select device category"><br/><br/></p>

 ## Using Arduino MQTT

-The Cayenne Arduino MQTT library that will give you everything you need to quickly get your board connected with Cayenne using MQTT and the Arduino IDE.
+The Cayenne Arduino MQTT library gives you everything you need to quickly get your board connected with Cayenne using MQTT and the Arduino IDE.
 Using the Arduino IDE is a fast and easy way to program your Arduino board.
 In this section we will walk you through setting up the Arduino IDE software so that you can write code that uses the Arduino MQTT library.
 We will then walk through an example of using the library, setting up and connecting an [Arduino Uno board](#supported-hardware-microcontrollers-arduino-arduino-uno), adding a [TMP36 Temperature Sensor](#supported-hardware-sensors-temperature-tmp36) and finally by adding a Light actuator which we will control from our Cayenne dashboard.

 **TODO: Walk through video here**